leonidmedved/TOFD-dataset/README.md

 Includes:
 - **Synthetic data** — echo signals simulated in the CIVA software package using the beam-tube method.
-- **Real data** — measurements performed on samples with purposely introduced defects.
+- **Real data** — measurements performed on blocks with purposely introduced defects.

 Data are split into training and validation sets.